peter3579e/Pretest/README.md

 # Pretest
-Objective
+# Objective
-Create a reusable CurrencyListFragment
+- Create a reusable CurrencyListFragment
-Also create a DemoActivity to showcase the CurrencyListFragment Please upload to github with a random project name Requirement
+- Also create a DemoActivity to showcase the CurrencyListFragment
+- Please upload to github with a random project name

 # Overview
 - CurrencyListFragment should receive an array list of CurrencyInfo to create the ui.